Frances Tophill

-Frances Ruth Tophill is a British horticulturist, author, and television presenter known for her contributions to Love Your Garden and Gardeners' World.
-She has written five books.
+Frances Tophill is a British horticulturist, author, and television presenter known for her contributions to Love Your Garden and Gardeners' World.
+She has written eight books.

 Early life

 Tophill was born in Deal, Kent, and is one of three sisters.
-She studied for a bachelor's degree in horticulture with plantsmanship from the Scottish Agricultural College and Royal Botanic Garden Edinburgh which she completed in 2013.
+She did a BTEC in jewellery design, but was not interested in jewellery, and, aged 19, decided she wanted to be a gardener.
+She did an apprenticeship at the garden at The Salutation, Sandwich.
+She went on to a degree in horticulture with plantsmanship from the Scottish Agricultural College and Royal Botanic Garden Edinburgh, finishing in 2013.

 Career

-Tophill featured on ITV's Love Your Garden alongside Alan Titchmarsh, David Domoney, and Katie Rushworth, and in 2016 became a presenter on the BBC's Gardeners' World.
+In 2011, Tophill auditioned as a presenter on ITV's Love Your Garden, and was successful.
+In 2016, she became a presenter on the BBC's Gardeners' World.

 In June 2022, her first show-garden won a platinum medal and best in show at Gardeners' World Live at the NEC in Birmingham.
+It showed a post-apocalyptic garden.

 Her book, The Modern Gardener: A practical guide for creating a beautiful and creative garden (Octopus Publishing, 2022), has been described as containing a "passionate, environmental debate" about gardening and gardeners.

-Tophill works with the Royal Horticultural Society's Campaign for School Gardening to promote gardening to young people, and is a keen quilter and amateur potter.
+Tophill works with the Royal Horticultural Society's Campaign for School Gardening to promote gardening to young people.

-She's a regular panellist on BBC Radio 4's Gardeners' Question Time.
+She is a regular panellist on BBC Radio 4's Gardeners' Question Time.

+Personal life

+Tophill lives in Devon.
+She is a quilter and amateur ceramicist.